Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/README.md

 Feel free to star, fork(and own a copy), and also contribute.

-> Just in case this repository ever gets to save your butt at work or while learning Jenkins, and you wish to send an appreciation, [feel free to buy me a 'coffee'](https://paystack.com/pay/cagnddqmr2).
+> Just in case this repository ever gets to save your butt at work or while learning AWS, and you wish to send an appreciation, [feel free to buy me a 'coffee'](https://paystack.com/pay/cagnddqmr2).

 Cheers!!!